WorleyD/Gradient-Descent/README.md

 Upon launching the program you'll be greeted with a window consisting of a blank plotting surface, as well as sliders and buttons to tweak parameters, generate data, and run the program.
 An explanation of all tweak-able parameters is provided below.

-TODO Fill these in

-Noise:
+Noise:  Shifts the generated points randomly
 Learning Rate:
-Polynomial Order:
+Polynomial Order: The order of the polynomial to try and fit to the data
 Regularization:
-Total Iterations:
+Total Iterations:  The number of iterations the program should run for
-Iteration Time Step:
+Iteration Time Step:  Only plots every x iterations
-Training Examples:
+Training Examples:  Number of points to generate
 Batch Size: